rur/treetop/README.markdown

 ### Browser support

+Backwards compatibility is a priority for the client library.
+It has been designed to rely on well supported APIs for the most part.
+However, you should use a HTML5 `history.pushState` shim to enable the the full navigation experience in legacy browsers.

 __TODO: More browser testing is needed, please help!__

-The client library aims to be backwards compatible with legacy browsers for the most part.
-A HTML5 history shim is needed for the full experience in older browsers.

-## Handling Inheritance

-(TODO)

 ## References
 1. Go supports template inheritance through [nested template definitions](https://tip.golang.org/pkg/text/template/#hdr-Nested_template_definitions)